 complaints covered by these regulations are:

-- Allegations of state consumer protection violations, including, but not limited to
+- Allegations of state consumer protection violations, including, but not limited to fraud and false advertising;

-- Allegations that state laws or rules addressing the licensure of postsecondary institutions
+- Allegations that state laws or rules addressing the licensure of postsecondary institutions have been violated; and

 - Allegations regarding the quality of education or other accreditation requirements.